Speech and Language Centre

 The documents below outline the content of the curriculum in the Speech and Language Centre.
 The curriculum is organised into two cycles; the 2020-2021 school year is cycle 1.

-For more detailed information, read the SEN Information Report for the Speech & Language Centre If you would like more information or to visit the centre please contact centre manager and school SENCO Louise McGlone on 282 7858 ext 3.
+For more detailed information, read the SEN Information Report for the Speech & Language Centre If you would like more information or to visit the centre please contact centre manager at school SENCO Louise McGlone.